NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 	//set the object's blockNum to the block number of the free block.

 	//find a free buffer using StaticBuffer::getFreeBuffer() .

 	//initialize the header of the block with pblock: -1, lblock: -1, rblock: -1, numEntries: 0, numAttrs: 0 and numSlots: 0 using setHeader().

-	//update StaticBuffer.blockAllocMap to indicate the occupancy of the free block with corresponding input block type

 	//update the block type of the block to the input block type using setBlockType().

 	//return block number of the free block.